Categories: News

 Google’s corporate mantra for many years was “Don’t be evil.”
 Schmidt, the former Google CEO, now chairs its parent company, called Alphabet.

-Schmidt's opposition to Trump's immigration policy is noteworthy because Schmidt has at least twice traveled to Trump Tower to meet with the president and his advisers, but has struggled to gain foothold in Trump's circle.
+Schmidt's opposition to Trump's immigration policy is noteworthy because Schmidt has at least twice traveled to Trump Tower to meet with the president and his advisers, but has struggled to gain a foothold in Trump's circle.
 He had close ties to the Obama administration and supported Hillary Clinton’s campaign for president, facts not lost on Trump’s advisers.

 BuzzFeed News obtained a partial transcript of Schmidt’s remarks during the meeting.
 Three others familiar with the matter confirmed the accuracy of the “evil” quote.